-For this example a model file is provided:
+For this example an initial model file is provided:

+File Open...
 To load the model, open the read-only file steel frame design preliminary.mdl located in the \<LUSAS Installation Folder>\Examples\Modeller directory.

 Depending upon your access rights it may be necessary to copy this file to another folder before it can be opened, and remove the read-only protection before it can be saved to the new folder.
 Once opened: